 Getting Basil Plants

-- if you can’t get the variety you want at a local nursery
+- So you can get the specific variety you want which the local nursery doesn’t carry.

 Actually, there’s another reason to plant basil from seed and that’s the volume of plants you need.
 If you need a lot of one kind of plant, it can work out to be cheaper to start the seeds yourself.